sourcehut-mirrors/chawan/doc/api.md

 ### Buffer

 Each buffer is exposed as an object that implements the `Buffer` interface.
-To get a reference to the currently displayed buffer, use `pager.buffer`.
+To get a reference to the currently displayed buffer, use `buffer`.

-Note the quirk mentioned above where `Pager` dispatches unknown properties onto the current buffer.
+Note the deprecated quirk mentioned above where `Pager` dispatches some properties onto the current buffer.

 Following properties (functions/getters) are defined by `Buffer`: